 - Cultivate the membership program, making sure the program achieves its potential to generate net revenue.

 - Oversee preparation of development staff work plans, budgets, and monitor progress toward achieving key department goals.

 - Prepare management and financial reports for President, Board, and Finance department.
 Participation in Board committees, as needed.

 PROFESSIONAL EXPERIENCE AND QUALIFICATIONS

-To apply, please send cover letter, resume, and salary history and requirements in confidence no later than August 11, 2014 to:
+To apply in confidence, please send cover letter, resume, and salary history and requirements, no later than September 12, 2014 to:

 CBF offers a comprehensive benefits package to include: 20 vacation days, 10 sick days, health, vision, dental, life insurance, and a tax deferred annuity plan.
 The Chesapeake Bay Foundation is an Equal Opportunity Employer.